SDE-ADNAN/Section_18_reactjs_udemy/README.md

 1. In more complex apps, managing React Context can lead to deeply nested JSX code and / or huge "Context Provider" Components.
 2. React Context is not optimized for high frequency state changes.

+---

+## 228 : How Redux works

+1. In redux you have only one data store , here data means state, this central state is accessible by all the components inside the application where ever it is needed.
+2. All the components in an application where data is managed by redux share the subscriptio with the store due to which , whenever some data inside the store changes the component which is dependant on that data gets notified and may mutate accordingly.
+3. For changing this state which we got from the store , One thing which is most imp to consider is that "components never ever change the redux store state directly".
+4. For changing that redux store state we use the conncept of reducers (Reducer functions).
+This reducer function are responsible for the state mutations in the redux store.
+Here by saying reducer we dont mean the "useReducer()" hook , instead reducers are a general concept.
+5. Reducers generally are functions which take an input and spit out a proccessed output .
+6. For letting the store know that component needs to mutate/change a piece of store's state the component dispatches an action to the store for changing the state .
+And at the end the components receive the updated state .
+7. and this dispatching is done through a dispatch function which takes the data to mutate the state and communicates to the store for the demand of changing that particular state.
+8. the path of a state update using redux concepts is : components dispatch actions stating that what and how should update --> then this action reaches the reducer function . --> then inside the reducer function the main processing is done --> then lastly the state at the redux store gets updated --> and as a result which ever components are subscribed to this store's state gets the latest state immidiately.

+---

+---